The Ministry of Agriculture of Ukraine

 Impact on the Dairy Sector

-The dairy sector, a vital part of Ukraine's agricultural production, stands to gain significantly from these reforms.
+The dairy sector, a vital component of Ukraine's agricultural production, stands to gain significantly from these reforms.
 By eliminating administrative hurdles, dairy producers can improve operational efficiencies, potentially increasing their exports and access to international markets.

 Future Plans